Map and information on South Africa, Click here

 After Coffee Bay, I went via ‘Hole in the Wall’ to Cape St. Francis, another surf haven.
 Had a great time here.
 Even had live music one night.
 The beer was cheap, and even then they discounted it a bit more for me.
 There was a masters surf competition on at the weekend, but the weather was closing in, so I moved onto Oudtshoorn, the centre of Ostrich farming in SA.
 It is inland, and doesn’t get much rain, but when I got there, I had just missed several days of drenching.
 Getting there was an experience.
 I took the famous ‘Garden Route’ to just before Knysna, then turned up north over about 200klm of dirt, make that mud roads through the spectacular Prince Alfred pass, or it would have been spectacular if I could see through the rain.
 At the top, it was cold, but it had stopped raining at least.
 Some of the mud was really treacherous.
 Baboons foraged along most of the mountain passes.
 They can be dangerous, but only if you provoke them.
 Generally they seem to ignore humans.

-img_0706.jpg (55512 bytes) 706.
-If you are as ignorant as me, you too would have thought that the Cape of Good Hope is the southern most point in Africa.
+If you are as ignorant as me, you too might have thought that the Cape of Good Hope is the southern most point in Africa.
 In fact Cape Augulas is.

-725. Simonstown.
-Home of the SA Navy, and a healthy penguin population.
-These guys don’t seem to mind humans hanging around too much at all. img_0725.jpg (70279 bytes)
+Simonstown, home of the SA Navy, and a healthy penguin population.
+These guys don’t seem to mind humans hanging around too much at all.

 I ended up spending almost 4 weeks in Cape Town, thanks to my computer failure.
 While it is a great place, I was really desperate to get going again.
 I stayed in a place called the Oak Lodge, which is a really good if you like the music they play (I didn’t).
 Virtually all they play there is ‘Trance’ dance music.
 I love most forms of music, but as far as I am concerned, if you have no musical abilities and you want to be in the music industry, you play Trance, Techno, or Rap.
 I had my hard disk addressed there, so I had to stay.